 - Faculty may require that assignments be typed or prepared on computer.
 When not required, computer preparation or typing is highly recommended. - Assignments are to be submitted by the beginning of the first class on the due date unless otherwise specified by the Course Director.
-Assignments received after that time, without acceptable prior notice, will be considered late and a penalty of 50% of total points will be assessed. - The Course Director will specify if assignments are to be placed in the appropriate course mailbox in Room 700 or uploaded via Canvas.
-If materials are placed in the wrong mailbox or uploaded incorrectly and discovered at some later time, they will be considered late.

-• If a student is absent from a class session when an in-class graded assignment/activity is scheduled or due, and the Course Director has not been previously notified with an acceptable reason for the absence, a grade of zero is issued for the activity.
+Assignments received after that time, without acceptable prior notice, will be considered late and a penalty of 50% of total points will be assessed. - The Course Director will specify how assignments are uploaded via Canvas.
+If materials are uploaded incorrectly and discovered at some later time, they will be considered late. - If a student is absent from a class session when an in-class graded assignment/activity is scheduled or due, and the Course Director has not been previously notified with an acceptable reason for the absence, a grade of zero is issued for the activity.